- 10 min read

 Tons of research has emerged on rosacea in the last few years (1; 2; 3; 4; 5; 6; 7; 8; 9; 10).
 The science on rosacea is also rapidly evolving.

-Even though the condition isn't univerally known or talked about, up to 10% of the human population with a light skin is affected by it.
+Even though the condition isn't universally known or talked about, up to 10% of the human population with light skin is affected by it.
 Rosacea is a skin disorder mainly affecting the face.
 Women are more frequently affected than men.

 With rosacea, you'll get redness in the face and swelling.
 Inflammation is an important component too.
 The blood vessels are affected and cause the redness - examples are blood vessels visible directly on the face.